saeedjavazanjan/GitHubUsers/README.md

 <h3><a href='https://drive.google.com/file/d/1J04lLU_gYHq-BCI037Rv9nni5HmuTohv/view?usp=share_link' target='_blank'>download the app apk</a>.</h3>

 <br>
-In this course you'll learn how to interact with a REST API from <a href="Food2Fork.com" target="_blank" rel="nofollow">Food2Fork.com</a>.
-The app will retrieve information from the website and display it in various view types.
+In this course you'll learn how to interact with a REST API from github.
+The app will retrieve information from the website and display it in spicial view type.
 <br><br>
 <strong>Used Technologes:</strong>
 <br><br>